 I am currently a doctoral candidate for Psychology at the Chicago School of Professional Psychology and currently hold an Associate Professional Clinical Counselor registration with the Board of Behavioral Sciences.
 I also obtained my Master of Arts degree in Forensic Psychology at the Chicago School of Professional Psychology School as well.
 I have experience working in crisis intervention, adolescent and adult residential facilities, mental health inpatient facilities, and outpatient therapeutic settings.
-I am an Associate Professional Clinical Counselor under the supervision of DeAndrea Knight, LCSW.

 I can’t wait to align with you and start your path towards healing.

 I believe everyone has the power within to heal.
 Healing is a dynamic and reachable experience, that with help, everyone can find.
 I specialize in working with LGBTQIA+, teens, adults, and people with disabilities.

 I take a person-centered, strength-based approach to therapy.
 In addition, I have a strong background in behavior modification.
 I also have a passion for helping people work through anxiety, stress, and fears by using a mindfulness cognitive behavior approach.